 Wear pink for your mother.

-Wear pink for your grandmother.
+And wear pink for your grandmother.

 Wear pink for your daughter or future daughter.

-Wear pink for you.
+And Wear pink for you.